THEOplayer/theoplayer-sdk-android/README.md

 ## Included features

 The THEOplayer SDK consists of modular features.
-This package includes only the basic features: DASH, HLS, LL-HLS and UI.
+This package includes only the basic features: DASH, HLS, LL-HLS, UI, Cache, ExoPlayer.
 Additional feature sets will be provided in the future.

 Alternatively, you can make your own custom build via our [THEOportal](https://portal.theoplayer.com),